KellyPatel26/LostInTransferandTranslation/README.md

 * Training: 30637
 * Testing: 10213

+English:
+* 10000 Positive, 9999 Negative
+* Training: 14997
+* Testing: 5000

 ## Files

 * getTweets.py: python script using Twitter API to acquire tweets using IDs.
 Stores tweets and sentiment labels in .txt files.
 * preproccess.py: python script to preprocess the languages and creates a pandas dataframe for processed tweets and corresponding labels.
+* model.py: buggy BERT model
+* model2.py: buggy BERT model
+* model3.py: model used for all testing.
+Contains function to freeze layers and train model.
+ONLY USE THIS ONE.